sumowll/BD4H-Bootcamp/web/scala-basic.md

 # Variables
 ## Declare `val` and `var`
+In Scala, there are two types of variable, mutable and immutable.
+Unlike some functional programming language that requires immutable variable, Scala allows existence of mutable variable but immutable is recommended as it's easier to verify the correctness of your program.
 Suppose you are still in the scala intertive shell.
 Define a immutable variable as
 ```scala
 scala> val myInt = 1 + 1
 myInt: Int = 2